Are Jesus and God One and the Same Person?

 The following illustrations demonstrate the difference between fact and false theology, truth, and tradition, and will help you determine how to test and prove for yourself that which is biblical and of “sound doctrine” in contrast to that which is not true.

 Let’s consider these five groups of words; (square & circle) (Father & Son) (God & man) (God & Son of God) (Spirit & Flesh).
 Each of these groupings contains different words that have specific meanings.
-Each word has specific characteristics (or features) that makes it possible to distinguish one word apart from the other.
+Each word has specific characteristics (or features) that make it possible to distinguish one word apart from the other.
 We are therefore able to make an informed decision as to the truthfulness of a statement as it would pertain to one of these words.

 Example 1: Are These Figures (Square & Circle) One and The Same?
 Why?